phatak-dev/fresher-to-expert/share/blog.md

 ### Self hosting

-You can host your blog yourself using using Github and Jekyll.
+You can host your blog yourself using Github and Jekyll.
 For more info read through jekyll [documentation](http://jekyllrb.com/)

 Having a blog is the best way to communicate with the world.
 What are you waiting for?
 Go create your blog today.